Direct Trade: how our supply chain works

 With this approach, we take care of both export and import independently.
 This is how we are structuring our Italian-Salvadoran supply chain.

 Opting for direct trade is by no means easy.
 It is expensive, since, especially at the beginning, filling an entire container of cocoa is not always economically viable.
 The maritime costs are still considerable, not counting internal transport from finca to finca, and up to the port of exit.
 As well as the arrival in Sardengna LOL It is necessary to count with economic resources, immediate cash-flow, without mentioning the difficulties to export from the country of origin and to import (documentation, permits, certificates, local and maritime transport, policies, contracts , etc).

 We have been doing it since we started, facing a thousand difficulties; but there is nothing more exciting than preparing a container that leaves from El Salvador and reaches Olbia, knowing that it was the result of our work, possible thanks to people like you who support projects like ours, giving us yours esteem and trust.

-Basically, our supply chain is made up of ourselves, who buy our own cocoa and export-import it, or when we buy from other producers or from intermediaries we trust.
+Basically, our supply chain is made up of ourselves, who buy our own cocoa and export-import it, or when we buy from other producers (direct trade) or from intermediaries we trust.